nawarian/The-PHP-Website/source/_posts_en/1-real-life-tdd-with-php.blade.md

 ## Set up the testing environment

-Very quickly: let's create a new folder for our project and install all required packages, get tests up and running.
+Very quickly: let's create a new folder for our project, install all required packages and get tests up and running.
 My setup usually comes with PHPUnit and Mockery:

 ```shell script